 - (i) On the basis of the representations and warranties herein contained, but subject to the terms and conditions herein set forth, the Company agrees to issue and sell to the Underwriter an aggregate of [•] shares (each a "Firm Share" and collectively, the "Firm Shares") of the Company's common stock, par value \$0.001 per share (the "Common Stock").
-For every one Firm Share issued and sold by the Company, the Company shall issue and sell to the Underwriter: (i) one Class A warrant to purchase one share of Common Stock at an exercise price of \$[•] per share ([•]% of the public offering price per Firm Share set forth on the cover page of the Prospectus (as defined in Section 2.1.1(ii) hereof), or an aggregate of [•] Class A warrants to purchase an aggregate of [one share of Common Stock (each a "Firm Class A Warrant") and (ii) one Class B warrant to purchase one-half of one share of Common Stock at an exercise price of \$[•] per share ([one share of Common Stock at an exercise price of \$[one sh - (i) On the basis of the representations and warranties herein contained, but subject to the terms and conditions herein set forth, the Company agrees to issue and sell to the Underwriter an aggregate of [•] shares (each a "Firm Share" and collectively, the "Firm Shares") of the Company's common stock, par value \$0.001 per share (the "Common Stock").
+For every one Firm Share issued and sold by the Company, the Company shall issue and sell to the Underwriter: (i) one Class A warrant to purchase one share of Common Stock at an exercise price of \$[•] per share ([•]% of the public offering price per Firm Share set forth on the cover page of the Prospectus (as defined in Section 2.1.1(ii) hereof)), or an aggregate of [•] class A warrants to purchase an aggregate of Common Stock (each a "Firm Class A Warrant" and collectively, the "Firm Class A Warrants") and (ii) one Class B warrant to purchase one-half of one share of Common Stock at an exercise price of \$[•] per share ([•]% of the public offering price per Firm Share set forth on the cover page of the Prospectus (as defined in Section 2.1.1(ii) hereof)), or an aggregate of [•] class B warrants to purchase an aggregate of [•] shares of Common Stock (each a "Firm Class B Warrant" and collectively, the "Firm Class B Warrants"), and together with the Firm Class A Warrants, the "Firm Warrants").
+Each combined Firm Share and Firm Warrant is referred to herein individually as a "Firm Security" and the Firm Shares and Firm Warrants are referred to collectively herein as the "Firm Securities."
+The Firm Shares, the Firm Class A Warrants and the Firm Class B Warrants will be separated immediately upon issuance. - (i) On the basis of the representations and warranties herein contained, but subject to the terms and conditions herein set forth, the Company agrees to issue and sell to the Underwriter an aggregate of [•] shares (each a "Firm Share" and collectively, the "Firm Shares") of the Company's common stock, par value \$0.001 per share (the "Common Stock").
 For every one Firm Share issued and sold by the Company, the Company shall issue and sell to the Underwriter one warrant to purchase one share of Common Stock at an exercise price of \$[•] per share ([•]% of the public offering price per Firm Share set forth on the cover page of the Prospectus (as defined in Section 2.1.1(ii) hereof), or an aggregate of [•] warrants to purchase an aggregate of [•] shares of Common Stock (each a "Firm Warrant" and collectively, the "Firm Warrants").
 Each combined Firm Share and Firm Warrant is referred to herein individually as a "Firm Security" and the Firm Shares and Firm Warrants are referred to collectively herein as the "Firm Securities."
 The Firm Shares and Firm Warrants will be separated immediately upon issuance. - (ii) The Underwriter agrees to purchase from the Company the Firm Securities at a purchase price of \$[•] per Firm Security ([93]% of the per Firm Security offering price).
 The Firm Securities are to be offered initially to the public at the offering price set forth on the cover page of the Prospectus.